HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/install/kubernetes_deployment/containers_requirements_limits.md

 | file-processor | 1 | file-processor | dx-file-processor | 1000m | 2048Mi |
 |  |  |  |  |  |  |
 | **Overall** |  |  |  | **9800m** | **18304Mi** |

-!!!note
-    The overall sums for CPU and memory include all components of HCL DX Compose.
-    In most cases, you only want to deploy a subset of all components.
-Therefore, the minimal system requirements decrease accordingly.

-!!!note
-    This configuration outlines the minimum requirements.
-For production environments or higher workloads, scale to small config.
-If you encounter performance issues, increase resource allocations as needed.
-For guidance on optimizing your deployment, see the [performance tuning guide](../../../guide_me/performance_tuning/kubernetes/index.md).

 <!--
 !!!important